 - PH 290-5 Maternal and Child Health Leadership Seminar (only applies to Public Health Nutrition students)

 Course offerings are subject to change.
 Please check the current schedule of classes to confirm.
 For more information, please see the Maternal and Child Health Specialty Area Overview.

-SPH students planning to complete a specialty area in Maternal and Child Health must contact the MCH Assistant Director at (510) 643-4991 or firstname.lastname@example.org to obtain an MCH Specialty Area Advising and Tracking Form.
+SPH students planning to complete a specialty area in Maternal, Child, and Adolescent Health must contact the MCAH Assistant Director at (510) 643-4991 or firstname.lastname@example.org to obtain an MCAH Specialty Area Advising and Tracking Form.
 At the time of graduation, each student who successfully completes the certificate requirements will receive a letter signed by the Specialty Area Head and the Dean of the School of Public Health.